 What type of content do you primarily create?

 Absolutely.
-Apple's iPhones come with a built-in audio recording app called Voice Memos.
-It’s perfect for recording voice notes, interviews, or anything else you want to record directly from your phone.
+Apple's iPhones come with a built-in audio recording app called Voice Memos that's perfect for capturing high-quality audio.
+Whether you're recording voice notes, interviews, music, or lectures, Voice Memos provides a simple yet powerful way to record audio directly from your iPhone.

 To use Voice Memos, just open the app and tap the red record button.
 Press the same button again to stop.
 In the app, you can listen, rename, edit, and share recordings.
 You can also trim the audio so you only save and share what you want.